Camp Canyon is back! See our mini-camps for 2025. Full camps will return in 2026!

 Read more below!

-The present site of Canyon Church Camp in the Blakiston Valley was chosen in 1940 by a group of boys called the Trail Blazers, led by two United Church Ministers from New Dayton, Alberta.
-They returned every summer until 1944 when Lethbridge Presbytery of the United Church of Canada formally applied to Parks Canada for a permanent facility, and that summer, a dining hall, kitchen, one sleeping cabin, and an outhouse were built, mainly by volunteers.
+The present site of Canyon Church Camp in Paahtómahksikimi (the Blackfoot name for Waterton Lakes National Park) was chosen in 1940 by a group of boys called the Trail Blazers, led by two United Church Ministers from New Dayton, Alberta.
+They returned every summer until 1944, when Lethbridge Presbytery of the United Church of Canada formally applied to Parks Canada for a permanent facility.
+That summer, a dining hall, kitchen, one sleeping cabin, and an outhouse were built, mainly by volunteers.

 In 1945, an editorial in the Lethbridge Herald drew attention to the benefits of youth camps by noting that the camp provided recreation “that cannot be overrated in its value to boys and girls.
 The more facilities of this nature for present day youth, the better the citizenship of the future.”